What is a fracture test?

 What is the purpose of fracture testing?

-Fracture toughness tests offer profound insights into a material’s structural integrity and durability, crucial in diverse industrial applications.
-A material exhibiting high fracture toughness signifies enhanced resistance to crack propagation, indicative of superior damage tolerance and fatigue resistance.
+Fracture toughness tests offer profound insights into a material’s structural integrity and durability, crucial elements of fracture mechanics used across many industries.
+A material exhibiting high fracture toughness signifies enhanced resistance to crack growth, indicative of superior damage tolerance and fatigue resistance.
 Consequently, these tests play a crucial role in material selection, design optimization, and ensuring operational safety across myriad engineering disciplines.

 - Determine the safety of the material.